 United Nations and Korean War (1950-1953): Politics, War and Peace

-22-24 October 2021, Pusan National University, Korea
+21-24 October 2022, Pusan National University, Korea

 After World War II, the geopolitical tension of East Asia, especially the Korean peninsula became critical.
 The beginning of the Cold War between two different ideologies of Communism and Democracy was eventually visualised through the military conflict of the Korean War (1950-1953).
 The United Nations (UN) dispatched soldiers from sixteen countries as well as medical support from six nations.
 Then, what is the relationship between the United Nations and the Korean War?
 Which countries were involved in the war?
 What were the political and international issues?
 How was the war seen to outsiders?
 What kind of grassroots narratives did the soldiers, families and Koreans have?

 The aim of this conference is to explore the involvement of the United Nations for ‘the Forgotten War’ through the various case studies of individual, group, or nation.
 The theme can be analyzed in a multidisciplinary approach of history, politics, anthropology, sociology, war strategy, human movement, medicine, refugee, POWs, Busan studies, unification policy, education, and human rights.
-If you are interested or your current research is on the subject or relevant to the Korean War, we invite your paper for the international conference in 2021.
+If you are interested or your current research is on the subject or relevant to the Korean War, we invite your paper for the international conference in 2022.

 Policy of the UN for Korean War: The involvement of the United Nations (UN) to the Korean War was significant for South Korea (positively) and North Korea (negatively).
 How was the decision made so early?
 Who was involved in the process?
 How was the policy implemented internationally?

 Human Movements, POWs and Refugees: The war directly impacted the relocation of the local people (6.3 million).The waralso caused many POWs and refugees.
 How was the geographical landscape of the human movements?
 What was the situation of refugees?
 Were the POWs treated fairly?

 War Strategy and Battles: The various war strategies were applied at the battlers of the Korean War between the army, navy (the marine corps) and air force of China, Russia, UN, North and South Koreas.
 How was the strategy changed?
 What was the turning point for each other?
 Which battles were significant?
 What about the condition of retrogression?

-- Narratives of Victims and Casualties (Soldiers and families): The war generated many victims (death and wound) which affected the emotional and mental condition of family members.
+Narratives of Victims and Casualties (Soldiers and families): The war generated many victims (death and wound) which affected the emotional and mental condition of family members.
 What was the story of individual involvement?
 How do they remember the East Asian war?
 What is the post-war life of soldiers?
 Do they have any story in relation with Korean people?

-- Human Rights and Welfare (medicine, orphans, and education): Under the military situation of the Korea war, there were the various activities of international, public and NGO organisations in the sphere of human rights.
+Human Rights and Welfare (medicine, orphans, and education): Under the military situation of the Korea war, there were the various activities of international, public and NGO organisations in the sphere of human rights.
 How was the medical service provided?
 How were orphans managed?
 Was any activity of education continued?

-Theory and Method in Unification and Peace Process: Since the Korean War has been 70 years and remained as anunfinished war, what kind of theory or method can be adopted for the development of Korean Unification?
+Theory and Method in Unification and Peace Process: Since the Korean War has been 70 years and remained as an unfinished war, what kind of theory or method can be adopted for the development of Korean Unification?
 How can the peace process take a place for the future of both Koreas?

 Name and affiliation

 Contact details (email)

 Abstract of 150-200 words

 Biography of 80 words highlighting teaching and research interests and publications (3-4 title and year only).

 Proposals for panels of 3 or 4 papers must include the above information for all papers and a brief description of the panel itself of 100 words.

-Registrations close: 10 August 2021
+· Registrations close: 30 August 2022

-· Full-time scholar: $250
+· Full-time scholar: $300

-· Student/ part-time and unwaged scholar/ audience: $200
+· Student/ part-time and unwaged scholar/ audience: $250

 · Local Korean scholar: $200

-There will be limited bursary for some accepted doctoral candidates and early career researchers ($100-$300 each) as well as award for two best papers ($500 each).
+There will be limited burary for some accepted doctoral candidates and early career researchers ($100-$300 each) as well as award for two best papers ($500 each).
 The bursary and award will be given away after conference.

-(Chair) Asso.
+(Co-Chair) Asso.
 Prof. David William Kim (Australian National University and Kookmin University, Seoul)

 Research Prof. Jihyun Kim (Institute for Korean Unification, Pusan National University)